TrustSource/ts-java-client/README.md

 [![MIT License](https://img.shields.io/npm/l/check-dependencies.svg?style=flat-square)](http://opensource.org/licenses/MIT)

 # TrustSource java-client
+TrustSource (https://www.trustsource.io) is a legal resolver and OpenChain compliant workflow engine that allows you to manage your open source dependencies, provide legal compliance and create bill of materials.

-TrustSource (https://www.trustsource.io) Java client is a java library to transfer dependency information to TrustSource-Server via its REST-API.
+TrustSource Java client is a java library to transfer dependency information to TrustSource-Server via its REST-API.
 There are several plugins available that use (wrap) this library to integrate with different build tools.

 Please see the following links for more details on the corresponding package manager:
 * [Maven (Java)](https://github.com/eacg-gmbh/ecs-mvn-plugin)